Varshini-KM/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Theory**

-In digital electronics, logic functions are Boolean expressions that define the relationship between input variables and the output.
-These functions are implemented using fundamental logic gates such as AND, OR, and NOT.
-Verilog is a Hardware Description Language (HDL) widely used for modeling, designing, and verifying digital circuits.
+Digital logic circuits can be implemented using Boolean expressions and verified using Hardware Description Languages (HDLs) such as Verilog.
+Verilog allows the designer to describe the behavior and structure of digital circuits using simple programming constructs.

-In this experiment, the given Boolean logic functions F1 and F2 are implemented using combinational logic in Verilog.
-The assign statement is used to describe the logical relationship between inputs and outputs in a continuous manner.
+In this experiment, the given logic function is implemented using basic logic gates such as NOR and NAND gates.
+The circuit is purely combinational, meaning the output depends only on the present inputs and not on any previous state.
+Hence, continuous assignment statements are used in Verilog to model the logic behavior.
-The design is compiled and simulated using Quartus Prime, and its correctness is verified through RTL schematic generation and timing diagram analysis.

-Additionally, RTL-level simulation provides a clear visualization of internal logic behavior before hardware implementation, thereby minimizing design errors.
+The inputs are first applied to intermediate logic gates to generate internal signals.
+These internal signals are declared as wire data types because they carry continuously driven values.
+The final output is obtained by applying logical operations on these intermediate signals.

+The Verilog code is compiled and simulated using Intel Quartus Prime software.
+Functional verification is performed by applying different combinations of inputs and observing the corresponding output in the simulation waveform.
+This confirms that the implemented logic function matches the expected truth table and operates correctly.

-This experiment also demonstrates how Verilog HDL simplifies the design, testing, and verification of combinational logic circuits in modern digital systems.
+Thus, Quartus provides an efficient platform for design, simulation, and verification of digital logic circuits before hardware implementation.

 **Procedure**

-1. Type the program in Quartus software.
+1.Type the program in Quartus software.

-2. Compile and run the program.
+2.Compile and run the program.

-3. Generate the RTL schematic and save the logic diagram.
+3.Generate the RTL schematic and save the logic diagram.

-4. Create nodes for inputs and outputs to generate the timing diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5.For different input combinations generate the timing diagram.

 **Program:**